 St. Aloysius Academy considers the arts vital to the education of the whole child; thus, music has always been a key component of the curriculum.
 We are known throughout the Archdiocese for our extensive and award-winning music program.
 Within this special setting, students develop fellowship, discipline and a cooperative spirit.
 Involvement in liturgy, general music classes, band and choir enables each boy to appreciate his own God-given talent, as well as the talents of others.
-To sign up for music lessons for the 2018-2019 school year click here.

 St. Aloysius Academy offers the following musical opportunities:

 All students attend a weekly music class in the Music Center.
 Topics include music literacy, American and world music and other music fundamentals.
 Creativity is encouraged and supported through singing, playing, moving and composing.
 In addition, all students are introduced to keyboarding.

 Instrumental and Band Program

 Piano Lessons – All students are encouraged to study basic piano skills.
 First grade students may begin private piano lessons in October with the consent of the classroom teacher and parent.
 First grade lessons are offered in pairs to build confidence.
 Private weekly lessons begin in second grade.
 Students perform in two piano recitals each year.
 It is strongly recommended that students have a piano or keyboard at home to practice.